Skip to main content

 This intense demand effectively shunts pregnenolone away from the pathways leading to DHEA and other vital sex hormones.
 The body, in its wisdom, prioritizes the production of a survival hormone (cortisol) at the expense of hormones related to vitality, repair, and reproduction (DHEA, testosterone).

 This biochemical reality has direct, measurable consequences for the employee.
-An individual subjected to the of a non-compliant or ill-fitting wellness program may present with a laboratory profile showing high cortisol alongside suppressed levels of DHEA-S (the sulfated, more stable form of DHEA) and potentially low-normal or frankly low testosterone.
+An individual subjected to the chronic stress of a non-compliant or ill-fitting wellness program may present with a laboratory profile showing high cortisol alongside suppressed levels of DHEA-S (the sulfated, more stable form of DHEA) and potentially low-normal or frankly low testosterone.

 The symptoms they report ∞ fatigue, anhedonia, decreased libido, poor recovery from exercise, and cognitive difficulties ∞ are a direct reflection of this hormonal depletion.
 The wellness program, by focusing on extrinsic motivators and simplistic metrics like weight or activity level, fails to recognize that its own structure may be the iatrogenic source of the employee’s declining health.